shorane/cpp_tracking_filtering_estimation/Least_squares_and_normal_equations/Readme.md

 # Least squares and Normal equations

 ## About the implementation
-1. This folder contains the file "model_fitting.cpp" that reads the data mentioned in the "83ppl.csv" file and tried to find a suitable model to fit this data.
+1. This folder contains the file "model_fitting.cpp" that reads the data mentioned in the "83ppl.csv" file and tries to find a suitable model to fit this data.

 2. The "model_fitting.cpp" script uses the open source Eigen package for matrix manipulation, and generates txt files containing data that can be plotted using any tool like gnu-plot, matplotlib, etc. These txt files are located in the "output_data" folder.